bobbys-development-team/silver-memory/README.md

-# Tupperbox
+# PandaCrate
 A Discord bot written in <a href="https://github.com/abalabahaha/eris">eris</a> for proxying user messages through webhooks to emulate users having multiple user accounts.

 # Commands
-- tul!avatar  -  View or change a member's avatar
+- pika!avatar  -  View or change a member's avatar
-- tul!birthday  -  View or change a member's birthday, or see upcoming birthdays
+- pika!birthday  -  View or change a member's birthday, or see upcoming birthdays
-- tul!brackets  -  View or change a member's brackets
+- pika!brackets  -  View or change a member's brackets
-- tul!cfg  -  Configure server-specific settings
+- pika!cfg  -  Configure server-specific settings
-  - tul!cfg prefix \<newPrefix> - Change the bot's prefix
+  - pika!cfg prefix \<newPrefix> - Change the bot's prefix
-  - tul!cfg rename \<newname> - Change all instances of the default name 'member' in bot replies in this server to the specified term
+  - pika!cfg rename \<newname> - Change all instances of the default name 'member' in bot replies in this server to the specified term
-  - tul!cfg log \<channel> - Enable the bot to send a log of all member messages and some basic info like who registered them.
+  - pika!cfg log \<channel> - Enable the bot to send a log of all member messages and some basic info like who registered them.
 Useful for having a searchable channel and for distinguishing between similar names.
-  - tul!cfg blacklist <add|remove> <channel(s)> - Add or remove channels to the bot's proxy blacklist - users will be unable to proxy in blacklisted channels.
+  - pika!cfg blacklist <add|remove> <channel(s)> - Add or remove channels to the bot's proxy blacklist - users will be unable to proxy in blacklisted channels.
-  - tul!cfg cmdblacklist <add|remove> <channel(s)> - Add or remove channels to the bot's command blacklist - users will be unable to issue commands in blacklisted channels.
+  - pika!cfg cmdblacklist <add|remove> <channel(s)> - Add or remove channels to the bot's command blacklist - users will be unable to issue commands in blacklisted channels.
-- tul!describe  -  View or change a member's description
+- pika!describe  -  View or change a member's description
-- tul!export - Export your data to a file
+- pika!export - Export your data to a file
-- tul!feedback  -  Get a link to the support server
+- pika!feedback  -  Get a link to the support server
-- tul!find  -  Find and display info about members by name
+- pika!find  -  Find and display info about members by name
-- tul!group - View or change your groups
+- pika!group - View or change your groups
-- tul!help  -  Print this message, or get help for a specific command
+- pika!help  -  Print this message, or get help for a specific command
-- tul!invite  -  Get the bot's invite URL
+- pika!invite  -  Get the bot's invite URL
-- tul!list  -  Get a detailed list of yours or another user's registered members
+- pika!list  -  Get a detailed list of yours or another user's registered members
-- tul!listng - Like list, but without showing group info
+- pika!listng - Like list, but without showing group info
-- tul!register  -  Register a new member
+- pika!register  -  Register a new member
-- tul!remove  -  Unregister a member
+- pika!remove  -  Unregister a member
-- tul!rename  -  Change a member's name
+- pika!rename  -  Change a member's name
-- tul!showuser  -  Show the user that registered the member that last spoke
+- pika!showuser  -  Show the user that registered the member that last spoke
-- tul!tag  -  Remove or change a member's or your user tag (displayed next to name when proxying)
+- pika!tag  -  Remove or change a member's or your user tag (displayed next to name when proxying)
-- tul!togglebrackets - Toggle whether the brackets used to proxy also show up in the resulting message for the given member.
+- pika!togglebrackets - Toggle whether the brackets used to proxy also show up in the resulting message for the given member.

 # Installation
 This bot runs off of Node.js.
 You can download it from https://nodejs.org/en/download/